-VIDEO: Nuncio Castigates Cardinal Marx’s Opposition to Crosses in State Buildings
+VIDEO: Nuncio Castigates Cardinal Marx for His Opposition to Crosses in State Buildings

 The nuncio recalled his “dear friend whom I studied with, [Cardinal] Jean Louis Tauran, [currently president of the Pontifical Council for Interreligious Dialogue], who has now made a visit to Saudi Arabia.”

-Archbishop Zurbriggen noted that when meeting the Saudi king earlier this month, Cardinal Tauran wore a cross “twice as large as the one we're wearing here.”
+Archbishop Zurbriggen noted that when meeting the Saudi king earlier this month, Cardinal Tauran wore a cross “twice as large as the one we're wearing here.
+That is courage!”

+Our open hearts demonstrate our commitments to non-violence and justice.
+Governments mandating the installation of religious symbols is In no way is equivalent.

+I read somewhere that the Bavarian government said that the crosses were “not religious symbols” but “symbols of state identity”.
+I WISH I could believe *THAT* was the source of Cardinal Marx’s displeasure.
+To empty the Cross of its Christian meaning is, after all, sacrilegious.